Teofilo Patini

-Teofilo Patini (Castel di Sangro, Abruzzo May 5, 1840 – Naples, November 16, 1906) was an Italian painter, active in a Realist style.
+Teofilo Patini (May 5, 1840 – November 16, 1906) was an Italian painter, active in a Realist style.

 Biography

-He was born to a landowning family of some wealth.
+He was born in Castel di Sangro, Abruzzo, to a landowning family of some wealth.
 In 1855, he began classical studies in Sulmona under the Latin scholar, Leopoldo Dorrucci.
 Patini's father had taken a position as chancellor of the Royal Judiciary in that town.
 He acquired a diploma of “Belle Lettere”, and then enrolled in the University of Naples to study philosophy, then transferred to study at the Academy of Fine Arts in Naples.
 This move, however, was not approved by his family.
 At the age of 20 years, Teofilo, along with Antonio Tripoti, enlisted in the volunteer forces of Garibaldi: the Cacciatori del Gran Sasso, which was organizing an insurrection in Abruzzo.
 Later he was to join for four months in the National Guard of Castel di Sangro, with forces attempting to repress the rampant rural brigandage.

 During a competition at the Academy, his painting of Edward III of England and the Deputies of Calais won him a stipend for two years (1868 – 1869) to study in Florence.
 In 1870, his canvas of ‘’La Zingara’’ gained him a scholarship to travel to Rome from 1870 to 1873.
 In Rome, he painted Nello studio di Salvatore Rosa, which was awarded first prize in an 1872 exhibition in Rome.
 In Rome, he began a relationship with Teresa Tabasco, a model of the Academy.
 Years later, they married.

 In 1872, he was afflicted with the ophthalmologic infection, trachoma.
 This curtailed painting to some degree, although he painted La guardiana delle oche (1873), Case di campagna (1874), I notabili del mio paese (1878).
 A few years later, by the age of 39, he was allowed by his doctor to restart painting.
-His painting became progressively focused on the lives of the poor peasants, fore example, Il ciabattino (exhibited at 1873 Mostra of the Promotrice).
+His painting became progressively focused on the lives of the poor peasants, for example, Il ciabattino (exhibited at 1873 Mostra of the Promotrice).